 The model was tested using one of the standard tools for Grid simulation (GridSim).
 The data extracted from the log database of the real data production framework of the STAR experiment was used as input for simulations.
 The simulations has shown that the proposed model systematically provides a better performance for distributed computations, which can reach 28 % improvement compared to the current scheduling approach.
 According to our results, the model can help to efficiently utilize more of the remote computational power using a limited network bandwidth.
 In addition to that, in our model the jobs are submitted to CPUs only after the data can be accessed efficiently by them, otherwise the CPUs remain idle and can be assigned to other computational jobs.
 These factors provide more flexibility when setting up a remote data production.

 We continue the development of the data production planner, as the next step we plan to verify results of the simulations using data from more HENP experiments (such as ALICE at CERN) and study the effects of a background network traffic.
-We also plan to study the scalability of the approach, the planner performance and the influence of the parameters, such as planing time interval, on the quality of the solution.
+We also plan to study the scalability of the approach, the planner performance and the influence of the parameters, such as planning time interval, on the quality of the solution.
 The final goal is to integrate the developed planner into the data production framework of the experiment STAR.

 Acknowledgements This work has been supported by the Czech Science Foundation (13-